 What does aversive mean?

 In animal training and handling, something may be said to be aversive if the animal would prefer to avoid it or escape from it, or prefer it not be happening/have happened.
-Force, fear, pain, intimidation, coercion, "pressure" and "compulsion" et cetera, would be considered aversive by most R+ trainers and, I think it is fair to say, by most animals.
+Force, fear, pain, intimidation, corrections, coercion, "pressure" and "compulsion" et cetera, would be considered aversive by most R+ trainers and, I think it is fair to say, by most animals.
 Some schools/teachers advise that anything that creates distress (as opposed to eustress) or a negative emotional state in the learner is aversive to that learner and therefore should be avoided by the trainer if possible, even if it does not fit a strict scientific definition of "aversive."
-It is important to respect that, especially in these uncertain cases, if the learner--the recipient of the potentially aversive stimulus (e.g., cessation of petting in response to barking)--finds the stimulus aversive, it IS therefore aversive.
+It is important to respect that, especially in these uncertain cases, the recipient of the potentially aversive stimulus (e.g., cessation of petting in response to barking) finds the stimulus aversive, it IS therefore aversive.

 What are E-collars / remote collars?